pChochura/itg/README.md

 npm install -g itg
 ```

-Keep in mind that this library will only be useful when installed globally.
+Keep in mind that this library will only be useful when installed **globally**.

 #### But what for?